Home Mac Mac Processor history: How Apple transformed computing

 Image Credit Apple

-In the recent WWDC 2023, Apple launched its most efficient iteration of the Apple Silicon series – M2 Ultra.
+At the recent WWDC 2023, Apple launched its most efficient iteration of the Apple Silicon series: M2 Ultra.
 It offers the power of two M2 Max chips interwoven using the robust UltraFusion architecture.
 Regarding specifications, M2 Ultra features a 24-core CPU and a maximum of 76-core GPU support.

 Besides, it can run 22 streams of 8K ProRes video together.
-Also, the M2 Ultra chip allows Mac Pro to offer 3D simulations and video transcoding at up to 3x faster speeds.
+The M2 Ultra chip allows Mac Pro to offer 3D simulations and video transcoding at up to 3x faster speeds.
 Moreover, the processor can consume 24 inputs of 4K cameras simultaneously and encode them to ProRes simultaneously.

 M1 (November 2020)

-The M1 processor was Apple’s first venture into chip designing for Mac.
+The M1 processor was Apple’s first venture into chip design for the Mac.
 Indeed, it was a big blow for Intel!
-Regarding specs, M1 chips offer an 8-core CPU with 4 performance and 4 efficiency cores and a 7-or-8-core GPU support.
+Regarding specs, M1 chips offer an 8-core CPU with 4 performance and 4 efficiency cores and a 7- or 8-core GPU support.

 M1 Pro (October 2021)